stacs-srg/valipop/README.md

 ### Via Docker

-To run valiPop as a docker container, you will need to have [docker](https://www.docker.com/) installed.
+To run ValiPop as a docker container, you will need to have [docker](https://www.docker.com/) installed.

 Then you can follow these steps to run the project